Thomas St. Lawrence (judge): Early career

 He entered Lincoln's Inn in 1503, and was still a member of the Inn in 1515.
 He was back in Ireland by 1522 when he stood surety for Gerald FitzGerald, 9th Earl of Kildare, who was suspected of inciting rebellion.
-He was appointed Attorney General for Ireland in 1532, and second justice of the Court of King's Bench in 1535; he was also Chief Remembrancer of the Exchequer of Ireland.
+He was appointed Attorney General for Ireland in 1532, and second justice of the Court of King's Bench in 1535; he was also Chief Remembrancer of the Exchequer of Ireland (the official with responsibility for arranging the files for the judges to read).
 He was given a seat on the Irish Privy Council, an unusual honour for a relatively junior judge, and one which suggests that he was held in high regard by the Crown.
-He married the widowed Margaret Holywood of Artane, and was guardian of his stepson, the youthful Holywood heir, Nicholas.
+He married the widowed Margaret Holywood of Artane, and was the guardian of his stepson, the youthful Holywood heir, Nicholas.
 He was living at Artane Castle when the Silken Thomas rebellion broke out in 1534: the cause of the rebellion was the false report that Silken Thomas' father, the ninth Earl of Kildare, had been executed.